VonTheDevv/KALASAG/README.md

 - attribution and licensing requirements
 - credential placement and request limits
 - whether the data is observational, modeled, reported, or officially verified

-## License

-No software license has been selected for this repository yet.
-Public visibility alone does not grant permission to copy, modify, or redistribute the code.
-Add an explicit `LICENSE` file before accepting external contributions or describing KALASAG as open source.